-This network of microphones listens for the chainsaws of illegal loggers in the rainforest
+This network of microphones listens for the chainsaws of illegal loggers in the rain forest

 While other monitoring also happens—software can analyze satellite images to detect deforestation, for example—it usually comes too late, after trees have already been cut down and hauled away.
 Illegal logging now happens at a vast scale; tropical deforestation now emits more CO2 emissions than the entire European Union.

-White was inspired to start the nonprofit after a 2011 trip to a rainforest preserve in Borneo.
+White was inspired to start the nonprofit after a 2011 trip to a rain forest preserve in Borneo.
 Rangers on staff protected the area, but at one point on the trip, White stumbled on someone sawing down a tree only a few hundred meters from a ranger station.
 The natural sounds of the animals in the forest drowned out the chainsaw.
 He realized that technology could help create a more robust monitoring system.
 After rigging up a prototype back in the United States, he returned to Indonesia and installed the first system, which used software to detect the sound of a chainsaw and then send an alert to a ranger’s phone.
 The very next day, it detected illegal logging.

 The process works by continually streaming audio from the forest to the cloud; a special array of solar panels is designed to work even in the shade of the trees and keep the phone powered.
 In some areas with poor mobile service, antennas also help make the system function.
 Over time, the team has tweaked its software to improve the way that the phones power up and send data.
 The system also now detects new types of sounds.